GA-Dallas/The_FERN_Stack/README.md

 ### Step 11 - Create a Method to Remove Todos

 Let’s set up a method inside of `App.js` to remove a todo item based on it’s id.
+We can create a dynamic path string for `.ref()` using template strings.

 In case you're wondering how we'll manage state, don't worry!

 Once an item is removed, our Firebase subscription will automatically update state for us. :smiley:

 Here's the code: